Information Broadcast Unlimited

 Information Broadcast Unlimited, Inc. (IBU), is a privately owned Philippine radio and television network based in Angeles City in Pampanga.
 IBU also known as DZCL-TV was assigned to Ultra High Frequency (UHF) Channel 38 in Pampanga and provisional authority in other provinces in the Philippines.

 The IBU corporate address is 2510 Raffles Building, Emerald Avenue, Ortigas Center, Pasig.
 Due to limited broadcast spectrum resources, IBU has no UHF assignment in Metro Manila.
-It operates 105.5 FM in Angeles City, Pampanga.
+It operates 105.5 FM in Angeles City, Pampanga (but has been transferred its ownership to Reliance Broadcasting Unlimited).
 It has a wide coverage in Central Luzon with its signal reaching Metro Manila households.

 Congressional franchise

 On April 28, 2009, House Bill No. 3058 was approved by the House of Representatives.
 It was approved by the Senate of the Philippines on third reading last May 11, 2009 for approval of the Philippine president, then Gloria Macapagal Arroyo.
 On July 12, 2009, it was enacted and lapsed into law as Republic Act 9652 without Arroyo's actual signature.